IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Judgements and sources of estimation uncertainty (extract)

-Key sources of estimation uncertainty (extracts)
+Key sources of estimation uncertainty (extract)

 Impairment of non-financial assets

-The Group evaluates goodwill and non-current assets for impairment as set out in Note 15.
+The Group evaluates non-current assets for impairment as set out in Note 15.
 The key assumptions and estimates to which the recoverable amounts are most sensitive, the methodology for calculating them and sensitivities are also disclosed in Note 15.